yyaadet/llmsurf/docs/README.md

 ![LLMSurf](https://raw.githubusercontent.com/yyaadet/llmsurf/main/images/logo.png)

 An AI agent that can perform tasks on your macOS.
 Safe Realtime RAG Agent.
-It can open applications, search the twitter(X), rednote(xiaohongshu.com), Reddit and Google, and more.
+It can search the twitter(X), rednote(xiaohongshu.com), Reddit, baidu and Google etc.

 ## Cases

 - Super Researcher
 - Native search engine
 - Native knowledge library
-- Stock market analysis
-- Investment analysis
+- Native R calculations

 ## Features

+- Embedded R runtime
 - Search the twitter(X), rednote(xiaohongshu.com), Reddit and Google
 - Answer questions with search results or local knowledges, summary and user comment analysis
 - Transform conversation to task.
 You can run the task with one click.